Wednesday, March 19, 2025

 14. The Politician.
 Guy Carpenter, running for Parliament.
 Looks down on all servants.
 "Who has a great sense of his own importance."

 15. The Overseas Connection.
-Maureen Somerhays has been away for many years in India.
-Mrs Upward is Evelyn Hope/Evelyn Cane.
-She fled to Australia and then more recently returned.
+Maureen and John Somerhays have been away for many years in India.
+Miss Sweetiman grew up "abroad, never you mind where."
+Mrs. Upward fled to Australia and then has returned more recently.

 16. The Loving/Lonely Wife.